thoughtspot/thoughtspot.github.io/_release/notes.md

 You can now allow people in your organization to sign up for ThoughtSpot by clicking a button on the sign-in page.
 When a person clicks the sign-up button, they go to a sign-up page that you’ve already set up outside of ThoughtSpot.
 This can be any page you want to use for registering new users.
 For details, refer to: [Allow users to sign up]({{ site.baseurl }}/admin/users-groups/sign-up.html).

+### Improved Japanese date keywords

+Japanese-language users now have a more natural way of expressing date phrases in their queries.
+For details, refer to: [Japanese (日本語) keyword reference]({{ site.baseurl }}/reference/keywords-ja-jp).

 {: id="52-fixed"}
 ## 5.2 Fixed Issues